andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 - TECHNICAL TEAM MEMBERS HAD NO WAY OF GRAPPLING WITH THE DOMAIN,
 - NO WAY OF TESTING THEIR UNDERSTANDING OF THE UBIQUITOUS LANGUAGE,
 - AND NO WAY OF MAKING MODELLING BREAKTHROUGHS.

 ---

-### [Picture of an Iceberg] [AHL]

-Note:
-All this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - in both breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
-We came to refer to these as the "icebergs".

-To illustrate this we need to provide a lightning intro to the dynamics of the domain we're talking about.
-@gaythu-rajan to bring her stuff up here about icebergs

----